 How to Book: On OpenTable or on the Library at County Hall website

-You’ll walk into the London Marriott Hotel County Hall and go down a few hallways to reach The Library.
+You’ll walk into the London Marriott Hotel County Hall and go down a few hallways to reach the Library.

-London County Hall used to be the seat of government, from 1922 to 1986.
+London County Hall used to be the seat of government from 1922 to 1986.
+Now it houses several businesses and attractions, including the Marriott hotel.

 The author at her table for afternoon tea